-In SummaryLawmakers aren't requiring health insurers to more broadly cover infertility treatment.
-But an advancing bill would compel insurers to cover fertility preservation for cancer patients if treatment endangers their ability to have children.
+The Legislature again has refused to require health insurers to more broadly cover infertility treatment.
+But an advancing bill would insist that insurers cover the cost of preserving fertility for cancer patients whose treatment endangers their ability to have children.

 What role, if any, should the state play in ensuring that Californians who want a baby can have one?